hegworks/tanim/docs/tanim-wiki.md

 };
 ```

-**Independent Playback**: Each entity has its own `ComponentData`, so entities can be playing, paused, or stopped independently:
+**Independent Playback**: Each entity has its own `ComponentData`, so entities can be playing, paused, or stopped independently.
+See [Playback Control](#playback-control) for the control functions.

 ```cpp
 tanim::Play(entity1_cdata);   // Entity 1 is playing